Observational daily and regional photovoltaic solar energy production for the Netherlands: Data

-\subsection{pvoutput}
+\subsubsection{pvoutput}

-Pvoutput is an Australian online portal with near real--time information of photovoltaic energy generation at various locations throughout the world.
+Pvoutput is an Australian online portal with near real--time information of PV energy generation at various locations throughout the world.
 After Australia, the Netherlands has the largest share (20.57\%) of installed capacity, registered on the website.
-As of October 2019, this capacity stands just shy of 50 MW \citep{pvoutput_latest}.
-The number of Dutch PV systems in 2016 and 2017 was of the order 5600.
-Other countries with substantial registered capacity are the United States, Italy, Germany, the United Kingdom and Belgium.
-Owners register on the website, inputting a range of different specifics relating to their PV systems, such as the orientation and tilt of the system, but also other variables such as the inverter brand or the system size.
-For more details regarding this metadata, please see \citet{pvoutput_overview}
+As of October 2019, this capacity stands just shy of 50 MW \citep{pvoutput_latest}, which is around 0.9\% of the total capacity in the Netherlands.
+The number of Dutch PV systems in 2016 and 2017 was on the order of 5600.
+Other countries with substantial registered capacity are the USA, Italy, Germany, the UK and Belgium.
+The metadata contain the following specifications: